guillaumeblanc/ozz-animation/README.md

 Supported platforms
 -------------------

 Ozz is tested on Linux, Mac OS and Windows.
-The run-time code (ozz_base, ozz_animation, ozz_geometry) depends only on the standard CRT and has no OS specific code, portability to any other plateform shouldn't be an issue.
+The run-time code (ozz_base, ozz_animation, ozz_geometry) depends only on c++03, the standard CRT and has no OS specific code, portability to any other plateform shouldn't be an issue.

-Samples, tools and tests depend on external libraries (glfw, Fbx SDK, gtest, ...), which could limit portability.
+Samples, tools and tests depend on external libraries (glfw, Fbx SDK, jsoncpp, gtest, ...), which could limit portability.

 Build status
 ------------